HOW DEMENTIA WELLINGTON CAN HELP

 SUPPORTING THE SUPPORTER

 A dementia diagnosis affects not only the person diagnosed, but the whole family and whanau.
 If you’re not the main carer, it can be difficult knowing how to help.
-Alzheimers NZ has a really helpful booklet available about caring for someone with dementia, including practical tips you can use to support your family member or friend.
+See the Dementia Advisors contact details.